 Follow these steps:

-1. Calculate your stats and be kind to yourself.
+Step #1: Calculate your stats and be kind to yourself.

-Without judgment or berating yourself, calculate your cumulative and science GPAs.
+Without judgment or berating yourself, calculate your cumulative and science GPAs..

 Step #2: Address a decreasing trend in your GPA.

 Look at the trends in your GPA, term by term.
 If you graduated with a significant decreasing trend, do not apply this cycle.
 If you have a strong decreasing trend and your GPA is below a 3.0, consider completing postbac coursework or a postbac program.
-In this case, check out The Definitive Guide to Premedical Postbaccalaureate Programs for guidance in this direction.
+In this case, check out The Definitive Guide to Premedical Postbaccalaureate Programs for guidance in this direction..

-3. Understand your MCAT score and its affect on your candidacy.
+Step #3: Understand your MCAT score and its affect on your candidacy.

-4. Decide if you’re ready to move forward.
+Step #4: Decide if you’re ready to move forward.

 If you have made it this far, congratulate yourself!
-If you have a lower GPA, you should have a higher MCAT score to compensate and vice versa.
-If your numbers are too low in any of these areas, consider retaking the MCAT or completing additional coursework.
+If you have a lower GPA, you should have a higher MCAT score to compensate, and vice versa.
+If your numbers are too low in any of these areas, consider retaking the MCAT or completing additional coursework..

 Once you have objectively collected and reviewed your numbers in detail, you are ready to begin researching medical schools.

 Again, it is important that you not be discouraged by the numbers, but review them objectively.
-The more honest and accurately you can review your numbers in relation to theirs, the more realistic and successful your decisions will be.
+The more honest and accurately you can review your numbers in relation to the schools’, the more realistic and successful your decisions will be.
 Our focus in this process is on outcomes.
 By using a strategic approach, we can bring about a positive outcome for your application.

-Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
+Do you need help decoding your stats and determining which schools would be the ideal picks for you?
+We can help!
+Work one-on-one with an expert admissions advisor to choose the best schools for you and apply successfully to acceptance.
+View our Medical School Admissions Consulting & Editing Services for more information.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
 Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted to medical school?
+Want Alicia to help you get accepted?
 Click here to get in touch!